ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ### Dealing with Serialization Changes

-Every time Core gets updated, an internal number, called `SerializationVersion` gets increased to signal that the format of your save files are up to date with the current Core version.
+Every time Core gets updated, an internal number, called `SerializationVersion` gets increased to signal that the format of your save files is up to date with the current Core version.
 This can cause merge conflicts when not handled correctly.
-We suggest you have one dedicated person on the team who handles the serialization changes commit.
-When Core updates, that person loads up the project, saves it with the new version and pushes just that change as an isolated commit that everyone can then pull.
+We suggest you have one dedicated person on the team who handles the serialization changes committed.
+When Core updates, that person loads up the project, saves it with the new version, and pushes just that change as an isolated commit that everyone can then pull.

 ## Version Control Terminology